-Brad is Associate Professor of psychology in the Department of Psychological and Brain Sciences, Dartmouth College.
+Brad is a full professor in the Department of Psychological and Brain Sciences, Dartmouth College.

 He did his PhD at the Department of Psychology, University of California - Santa Barbara.